The day after the killing of George Floyd I, like everyone else, was heartbroken.

 A lot of people have been asking me recently how to raise conversations with difficult bosses, or in hostile workplaces.
 To that I always say - where possible, use your allies.
 People hate the suggestion that anything they’ve done is racist, or that the system that they are part of is based on, and benefits form structural racism - as most large companies do.
 They especially hate it when a person of colour brings it up.
 Their response is usually to become defensive, closed off, or even worse to start crying, which quickly reframes you as a difficult person, or even a bully, for calling out structures simply not designed to benefit you, or even to actively hold you back.

-As we’ve seen in several examples this week - when people come together to raise and amplify the voices and experiences of their non-white colleagues, it's possible to make real change at the highest levels.
+As we’ve seen in several examples over the past few months - when people come together to raise and amplify the voices and experiences of their non-white colleagues, it's possible to make real change at the highest levels.

 Speak to friends at work about the issues that you’re facing.
 As we’ve seen in this moment of awakening amongst majority people, many have been blind to the systems that lift them up whilst holding ethnic minority people down until now (an issue for another day).
 Ask them to come to meetings with you, sign letters, and push your employer to pledge to make tangible change - and keep them accountable for following through in the upcoming weeks and months.